 It’s a toothbrush, what’s the big deal!?

-If, like me, you hate your teeth, you’ll know how important it is to have good-quality dental products.
-I don’t really care about makeup that much but I like to look after my hair, nails and teeth because I believe it says a lot about a person.
+If like me, you hate your teeth, you’ll know how important it is to have good-quality dental products.
+I don’t really care about makeup that much but I like to look after my hair, nails, and teeth because I believe it says a lot about a person.
 Long story short, I had a hideous set of teeth but after a couple of cosmetic procedures, I’m pretty happy with my pegs.
-I began writing about exactly why I hate my teeth, and I ended up writing loads so I’ve popped it into a toggled box incase you can’t be bothered to read about my sob story.
+I began writing about exactly why I hate my teeth, and I ended up writing loads so I’ve popped it into a toggled box in case you can’t be bothered to read about my sob story.

 TLDR; I hated the big gaps in my teeth but getting braces wasn’t for me for a number of reasons.
-Instead I had my teeth professionally whitened and had composite bonding to fill in my gaps (essentially cured play-dough to fill in my gaps!).
+Instead, I had my teeth professionally whitened and had composite bonding to fill in my gaps (essentially cured play-dough to fill in my gaps!).
 You can read more about my cosmetic procedure and see some before and after pictures above 👆

 What’s so special about the Uber Sonic?

 This toothbrush is sexy.
 Yep, I said it!
 Both the bathrooms in my house are tiny so I try and avoid clutter and only put pretty things in the bathroom where I can.
-Dental care tends to be pretty ugly so it’s quite refreshing to see some designers have put some effort into toothbrushes because after all, we use them twice a day, everyday.
+Dental care tends to be pretty ugly so it’s quite refreshing to see some designers have put some effort into toothbrushes because after all, we use them twice a day, every day.

 Sonic high-speed movement with 35,000 vibrations per minute ensures plaque and bacteria is removed seven times more efficiently than when using a regular toothbrush.
-This is music to my ears because like I said it’s super important that I not only keep my teeth and gums clean (duh!), but also because I need to get plague of the composite bonding which can sometimes be stubborn.
+This is music to my ears because like I said it’s super important that I not only keep my teeth and gums clean (duh!), but also because I need to get plaque of the composite bonding which can sometimes be stubborn.